Alternative theories of Hungarian language origins: Etruscan-Hungarian

 Another theory that received attention was the Etruscan-Hungarian theory, based on the research of Italian linguist Mario Alinei.
-Rather speaking about an Etruscan-Hungarian language relation, Alinei claims that Etruscan belongs to the Aryan family, and concludes that its closest relative is Hungarian.
-Alinei's proposal has been rejected by Etruscan experts such as Giulio M. Facchetti, Finno-Ugric experts such as Angela Marcantonio, and by Hungarian historical linguists such as Bela Brogyanyi.
+Rather than speaking about an Etruscan-Hungarian language relation, Alinei claims that Etruscan belongs to the Aryan family, and concludes that its closest relative is Hungarian.
+Alinei's proposal has been rejected by Etruscan experts such as Giulio M. Facchetti, Finno-Ugric experts such as Angela Marcantonio, and Hungarian historical linguists such as Bela Brogyanyi.

 Hungarian root theory

-The root theory is a system of internal reconstruction of Hungarian, and proposes an analysis similar to the triconsonantal roots found in the Semitic languages but based on mainly on pairs of two consonants.
+The root theory is a system of internal reconstruction of Hungarian and proposes an analysis similar to the triconsonantal roots found in the Semitic languages but based mainly on pairs of two consonants.

 The system was first proposed by Gergely Czuczor and János Fogarasi in their six-volume dictionary of Hungarian, published between 1861 and 1874.
 The integrated word bush system runs through the language organically.
-Later supporters of the root theory claim that official Hungarian linguistics denies this simple fact, ignores the method of inner reconstruction and ignores the Czuczor-Fogarasi dictionary.
+Later supporters of the root theory claim that official Hungarian linguistics denies this simple fact, ignore the method of inner reconstruction and ignores the Czuczor-Fogarasi dictionary.
 The methodology, however, is considered unscientific by a wide range of academics.

-The fragments of these bush systems are further alleged to be found also in other languages in partly or in ruins, but none of them as whole as in Hungarian.
-Loan words, taken from other languages either took root, and were pulled into the same meaning-circle as the corresponding root, were only used in a specific field, or were spilled out from the language.
+The fragments of these bush systems are further alleged to be found also in other languages in part or ruins, but none of them as whole as in Hungarian.
+Loan words, taken from other languages either took root and were pulled into the same meaning-circle as the corresponding root, were only used in a specific field or were spilled out from the language.
 These bush systems—as the result of loaning larger amounts of words, and the fading meaning of the word roots, are broken in the majority of the languages.
-Because of the logical buildup of the word bushes (self-similarity, natural forms), the Hungarian language either developed together with an artificial language, or–respecting the iconic pictures, hiding in the roots–it developed as human mind advanced.
+Because of the logical buildup of the word bushes (self-similarity, natural forms), the Hungarian language either developed together with an artificial language, or–respecting the iconic pictures, hiding in the roots–it developed as the human mind advanced.
 According to this theory, the clearest form of ancient language was preserved in the language that we call Hungarian today.
 They assume that ancient Hungarians were the transmitters, rather than the receivers, of this knowledge and its words, or they least adopted it extremely successfully.
 Therefore, this theory requires proto-Hungarians to have lived in and around the Carpathian Basin longer than is normally accepted.

 The root theory has almost since its introduction been criticized for its incompatibility with most other research on Hungarian etymology, particularly with loanword studies, in proposing root etymologies even for relatively recent loanwords acquired from the Slavic, Romance and Germanic languages.

-Critics of the root theory point that the theory is not scientifically provable.
-Critics claim that the root system is not a special, new, or newly founded linguistic attribute, but a "linguistic constant", what can be found in almost every language.
-Continuing, critics point out that it is impossible to not exclude the possibility of the import of the root system, because the Hungarian language does have root composing trends, but in an even more ancient form.
+Critics of the root theory point out that the theory is not scientifically provable.
+Critics claim that the root system is not a special, new, or newly founded linguistic attribute, but a "linguistic constant", which can be found in almost every language.
+Continuing, critics point out that it is impossible to not exclude the possibility of the import of the root system, because the Hungarian language does have root composing trends but in an even more ancient form.